 The Museum’s School Tour program remains temporarily suspended due to pandemic-related issues.
 We are actively exploring resuming them and hope to welcome your school group to the Heard Museum for a guided tour in the near future.
 In the meantime, we encourage you to schedule a self-guided group visit by contacting our Visitor Services Team.
 We are able to accommodate most school visits at little to no cost to your educational institution (some restrictions apply).
 To inquire and schedule your group tour, please email firstname.lastname@example.org.

 The Heard Museum offers children’s educational tours and optional bonus tours with hands-on activities designed to help students learn more about Arizona tribal communities.
 School tours are offered to grades K-12, Monday through Friday.
-Self-guided school groups are welcome seven days a week (please contact tour-coordinator for times).
-Pre-K students must opt for a Self-Guided tour.
+Self-guided school groups are welcome seven days a week.
 All guided tours are approximately 45 minutes.

 Looking for adult group tour information?
 Please visit our Group Tours page.

 The school tours program is made possible with the support of the following sponsors:

 |Guided groups will be assigned 1 guide for every 20 students|